Víctor Ballester Ribó

 During my undergraduate studies, I worked on a project titled Numerical Propagation of Trajectories of Earth-Orbiting Spacecraft under the guidance of J.M.
 Mondelo.
 This experience introduced me to the world of numerical methods and their applications in aerospace engineering.

-In October 2024, I began my PhD, focusing on the transition to turbulence in gaps over airplane wings using direct numerical simulations with a spectral/hp element method approach.
+In October 2024, I began my PhD, focusing on the transition to turbulence over airplane wings using direct numerical simulations with a spectral/hp element method approach.
 I am being supervised by S. Sherwin and Y. Hwang.

 Outside of academia, I enjoy cycling and hiking, which keep me active and allow me to explore nature.
-I have a competitive spirit that drives me both in academics and sports.
-Over the years, I have participated in various mathematics and physics competitions, as well as hackathons, continuously refining my problem-solving skills.

 If you’d like to get in touch, feel free to reach out to me via email or send me a message on WhatsApp, Telegram or LinkedIn.
-I’m always eager to connect with fellow enthusiasts and explore exciting collaborative opportunities.